One Sample t-test in SPSS

 Further Reading

-The following includes tutorials for another two types of t-test.
+The following includes tutorials for another two types of t-test in SPSS.